githubEdit

 Standardized Naming

-We use the CFConvention's standard name and extend athmospheric variables with their reference surface and accumulated variables with their accumulation to create distinct and clear names for climate and weather variables.
+We use the CFConvention'sarrow-up-right standard name and extend athmospheric variables with their reference surface and accumulated variables with their accumulation to create distinct and clear names for climate and weather variables.

 {parameter_name}[_at_{ref_type}_{ref_value}{ref_unit}][_{agg_type}_{agg_duration}{agg_unit}]